nestjs/docs.nestjs.com/content/recipes/suites.md

 For `CatsApiService`, we want to verify that the `HttpModule` is correctly imported and configured in the `CatsModule` host module.
 This includes ensuring that the base URL (and other configurations) for `Axios` is set correctly.

+For this case we won't use Suites, rather we'll use Nest's `TestingModule` to test the real configuration of `HttpModule`.
 We'll use `nock` to mock HTTP requests without mocking the `HttpClient` in this case:

 ```typescript